zourtney/gpiocrust/README.rst

 A concise, pythonic wrapper around the Raspberry Pi’s `RPi.GPIO`_ library.
 An encrusting, if you will.

 With (almost silent) fallback to mock objects, you can prototype pin I/O locally on your favorite computer, even when your Pi is on the other side of town.
-See "Mock API" for more details.
+See *Mock API* for more details.

 In a nutshell
 -------------